HackYourFuture/JavaScript1/Week7/MAKEME.md

 # Homework Week 7

->[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week7/README.md) you find the readings you have to complete before the fourth lecture.
+>[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week7/README.md) you find the readings you have to complete before the eighth lecture.

 ## Step 1: Git Homework